remoteportal/simple_rich_text/README.md

 "this is _/underlined and italicized/_.
 ```

-If using multiple characters the open and closed sequences /don't/ need to be in exact palindrome matching order:
+If using multiple characters the open and closed sequences _don't_ need to be in exact palindrome matching order:

 ```
 "these are */equivalent/*."